mmacy/cosmos-python-prototype/doc/doc_guidance.md

 | Examples | Code snippets and their descriptions for those operations that most customers will use.
 Include examples for operations that are complex or otherwise tricky to use. |
 | Troubleshooting | Describe common errors and exceptions, how to "unpack" them (if necessary), and include guidance for graceful handling and recovery. |
 | Next steps | Provide pointers to related SDKs, documentation, or otherwise helpful content in other locations. |

-For a more detailed discussion of each, see the [Azure SDK README template](doc_readme_template.md).

 > TIP: See the Cosmos DB Python SDK [README.md](../README.md) for an example of a README that follows this guidance.